Skip to content

 1. Agree on ownership structure

-Decide whether you will buy as joint tenants or tenants in common.
-If you are contributing unequal amounts, arrange a declaration of trust through a solicitor before proceeding.
+Settle whether you are buying as joint tenants or tenants in common.
+If your contributions are uneven, arrange a declaration of trust through a solicitor before you go any further.

 2. 02